Goals and Objectives

 2. Guarantee that the farm continues to be managed using Biodynamic practices to ensure soil fertility, ecological health, and resource self-sufficiency,

-3. Help incubate innovative, creative projects to strengthen community-based enterprise and education.
+3. Help incubate innovative, creative projects to strengthen community-based enterprise and education,

 5. Guarantee retirement security for the current and future managers of the farm (at age 65) by providing on-farm housing, adequate supplies of farm-produced, seasonal foods (fresh vegetables and staples, fruit, eggs, dairy products, meat (beef, pork, lamb), and bread), utilities (water, electricity), and provide handyman’s help (1 day/week) with chores such as cleaning gutters, mowing lawns, splitting firewood, etc. (Retiring on the Commons 2017)

 1. Strengthen the Lopez Island Farm Education (LIFE) program at the local school by contributing on-farm classes and providing farm produce and meat to the school cafeteria at reduced cost.